-Each couple who visits Southend Fertility & IVF are greeted by a dedicated counselor who hand holds them throughout their journey of an IVF cycle – from the first consultation with the specialist, the process of IVF to the final step of a successful conception.
+Each couple who visits Southend Fertility & IVF is greeted by a dedicated counsellor who handholds them throughout their journey of an IVF cycle – from the first consultation with the specialist, the process of IVF to the final step of a successful conception.

 The female partner is administered with the medications to stimulate the ovaries to produce several eggs.
 This is done in order to increase the chances of a successful pregnancy.
 These medications are in the form of injections which are usually started from the second day of the menstrual cycle.